-If you wish to extend your stay in Serbia you will need to apply for temporary residence status at least 30 days before the 90 day period expires at the police station where you are registered.
-For more information please visit the website of the Serbian Ministry of Foreign Affairs.
+If you wish to extend your stay in Serbia you will need to apply for temporary residence status at least 30 days before the 90 day period expires at the police station where you’re registered.
+For more information visit the website of the Serbian Ministry of Foreign Affairs.

 When you enter Serbia, make sure you get an entry stamp in your passport.
 Temporary residents should have an exit-entry visa as well as a residence stamp.
 If you try to leave Serbia without an entry stamp or exit-entry visa you may face charges of illegal immigration, a heavy fine and possible imprisonment.